Updated April 2025

 Q: What type of training is provided to pregnancy care centre staff and volunteers?

-A: Pregnancy Care Canada equips centre personnel by providing comprehensive training and professional development through up-to-date training manuals, online resources, webinars, leadership coaching, and in-person training.
+A: Pregnancy Care Canada equips centre personnel by providing comprehensive training and professional development through up-to-date training manuals, online resources, webinars, mentorship, and in-person training.

 All personnel working with clients learn accurate information about the options available to women facing a pregnancy decision: abortion, adoption, and parenting.
 The client care training also includes such topics as understanding the client (e.g., possible abuse, impoverishment, mental health, cross-cultural sensitivity), trauma-informed care, understanding crisis, pregnancy loss, and healthy relationships.

-Once the client care training is completed, personnel also receive supervision, mentoring, and ongoing training to ensure they are equipped to serve all clients with compassion and excellence.
-In addition, our affiliated centres are equipped with policies and procedures to guide best practice standards in client care.
+Once the client care training is completed, personnel also receive supervision, mentoring, and ongoing training to ensure they are competent in serving all clients with compassion and excellence.
+In addition, PCC-affiliated centres are equipped with policies and procedures to guide best-practice standards in client care.

 Q: How do you address concerns, if raised, about the information and support provided at an affiliate centre?